-In 2015, Dénia was declared Creative City of Gastronomy by UNESCO, an international recognition that highlights the richness and diversity of its local and regional culinary culture.
+In 2015, Dénia was declared Creative City of Gastronomy by UNESCO, an international recognition that values the richness and diversity of its culinary culture, local and regional.

 It was born in the boats of the fishermen of Dianes, who prepared rice with the leftovers of the fish and ate it with the fish on the side or “a banda” (in Valencian).
 The current recipe serves it integrated in the dish.